 Overview of Key Provisions

-As part of the omnibus legislation to create and preserve affordable rental homes across Illinois that was signed into law on July 29, HB 2621, there are provisions establishing new property tax incentives for owners of properties with 7 or more units to invest in their properties while keeping rents affordable.
+As part of the omnibus legislation to create and preserve affordable rental homes across Illinois that was signed into law on July 29, 2021, HB 2621, there are provisions establishing new property tax incentives for owners of properties with 7 or more units to invest in their properties while keeping rents affordable.
+(Note that some of the provisions in the original bill have subsequently been amended.
+Please refer to Property Tax Code (35 ILCS 200/15-178) for the current law.)

 In higher cost housing markets, the incentives will keep rents affordable in at least 15% of a property’s housing units.
 In lower cost markets, the incentives will promote owners making improvements to their properties, benefiting both the building’s residents and the community.
 Both market rate and affordable developers can participate.